multipaths/DiffuPy/examples/README.rst

 | Gene A    | Pathology D  | Association |
 +-----------+--------------+-------------+

-See the sample networks directory for some example networks.
+See the `sample networks <https://github.com/multipaths/DiffuPy/tree/master/examples/networks>`_ directory for some examples.

 Disclaimer
 ----------